 To add to the complexity of these projects and their schedules, NAV had to navigate some of the remodeling and new construction under the constraints that came with the global COVID-19 pandemic and the resulting supply chain disruptions.

 NAV was involved from the project’s inception, a significant factor in its overall success.
 A design-build approach was used to create the system in cooperation with the operations, architectural, and interior design teams.

-To minimize the impact of the expansion on ongoing operations of the property, they coordinated with main construction personnel and subcontractors.
-Coordination of the various phases to ensure the project was completed on time made intense project management an important function of NAV as the installing integrator.
+To minimize the impact of the expansion on ongoing operations of the property, NAV coordinated with property management, the tribal gaming commission, the main construction personnel, and subcontractors.
+Coordination of the various phases to ensure the project was completed on time required detailed project management, one of NAV’s critical functions as the installing integrator.